1972 Major League Baseball postseason: Detroit Tigers vs. Oakland Athletics

-Game 1 was a long and grueling contest - the Tigers took a 2–1 lead in the top of the eleventh, but the Athletics rallied to win in the bottom of the inning.
-Blue Moon Odom pitched a complete game shutout in Game 2 as the Athletics won 5–0 to take a 2–0 series lead headed to Detroit.
+Game 1 was the first of two extra-inning contests, and it was won by the Athletics as Gene Tenace scored the winning run in the bottom of the eleventh off a wild throw from Al Kaline.
+Blue Moon Odom pitched a three-hit complete game shutout in Game 2 as the Athletics took a 2–0 series lead headed to Detroit.
 Game 2 was marred by controversy - Athletics shortstop Bert Campaneris came to bat, having had three hits, two runs scored, and two stolen bases in his first three at-bats in the game.
 Tigers relief pitcher Lerrin LaGrow's first pitch hit Campaneris in the ankle; he staggered for a moment, glared at LaGrow and then flung his bat toward the mound.
 The bat spiraled at LaGrow 5 ft off the ground, but LaGrow ducked, and the bat narrowly missed him, landing a few feet behind the mound.
 The benches cleared, and while there were no punches thrown or other incidents involving players, Tigers manager Billy Martin had to be restrained by umpires and teammates to prevent him from going after Campaneris.
 Both LaGrow and Campaneris were suspended for the rest of the ALCS.

-In Game 3, the Tigers defeated the Athletics by a 3–0 score, as Joe Coleman pitched a complete-game shutout.
+In Game 3, Joe Coleman pitched a seven-hit complete-game shutout as the Tigers got on the board in the series.

 Game 4 was the most memorable of the series - the game remained tied at one after nine innings, and in the top of the tenth, the Athletics took a 3–1 lead, and it appeared as if the Tigers were finished.
-However, in the bottom of the tenth, the Tigers rallied, as Dick McAuliffe and Al Kaline hit back-to-back singles.
+However, in the bottom of the tenth, the Tigers rallied, as Kaline and Dick McAuliffe hit back-to-back singles.
 Oakland relief pitcher Joe Horlen then threw a wild pitch which advanced the runners to second and third and he walked Gates Brown to load the bases with no outs.
 Bill Freehan then grounded an apparent double play ball to third, but the inexperienced Tenace at second dropped Sal Bando's throw.
 McAuliffe scored and everybody was safe.
-Dave Hamilton then relieved Horlen and promptly walked Norm Cash to tie the game, and then gave up a walk-off single to Jim Northrup, a ball hit over right fielder Matty Alou's head (the outfield was drawn in), scoring Brown with the winning run as the Tigers evened the series and forced a fifth game.
+Dave Hamilton then relieved Horlen and promptly walked Norm Cash to tie the game, and then gave up a walk-off single to Jim Northrup, a ball hit over right fielder Matty Alou's head (the outfield was drawn in), scoring Brown with the winning run as the Tigers evened the series and forced a decisive fifth game.

 In Game 5, the Tigers took an early lead in the bottom of the first, but the Athletics would put two unanswered runs on the board in the second and fourth innings respectively to secure the pennant.
 This was the first playoff series won by the Athletics since the 1930 World Series.